|Thank you for viewing my

 Guarantees that the army cannot force homeowners to give them room and board.

-Protects the people from the government improperly taking property, papers, or people, without a valid warrant based on probably cause (good reason).
+Protects the people from the government improperly taking property, papers, or people, without a valid warrant based on probable cause (good reason).

 Protects people from being held for committing a crime unless they are properly indicted, that they may not be tried twice for the same crime, and that you need not be forced to testify against yourself.
 It also contains due process guarantees.